Sundown Syndrome: Recording

 Both "Sundown Syndrome" and "Remember Me" were recorded at Toe Rag Studios in London, UK with Liam Watson in March 2009.
 Parker later recalled "There was no-one really doing any producing, we just played [Sundown Syndrome] how it was destined to be played and then Liam recorded it and just did his thing.
 We just wanted to do the Toerag thing basically and it was a really awesome experience, the sound he gets at Toerag are amazing its like no other studio in the world both visually and sonically."

 Release

 "Sundown Syndrome" was later featured on the soundtrack for 2010 film The Kids Are All Right and was also included on the Ministry of Sound compilation album Chillout Sessions XII.
 "Sundown Syndrome" and "Remember Me" were later re-released on the deluxe edition of Innerspeaker.
 "Remember Me" came in at number 78 in the Triple J Hottest 100 in 2009.

+Tour

+The Sundown Syndrome Tour was a concert tour in Australia by Tame Impala, the Australian psychedelic music project of Kevin Parker, in support of their single "Sundown Syndrome".
+The tour began on September 16, 2009, at Bizzo's in Sydney, and concluded on October 23, 2009 at the Corner Hotel in Melbourne.
+Tame Impala was supported by Jonathan Boulet.
+The tour was announced on July 22, 2009, with dates slated for September and October of that year.

+Tour dates

+List of 2009 concerts, showing date, city, country, and venue.